10 Ways Love Affects Your Brain and Body

 But have you ever wondered what does actually love cause to the human body and brain.

 The experience of romantic love is headed by three major neuromodulators: dopamine, oxytocin, and vasopressin (Debiec, 2007).
 Dopamine is the primary pleasure neurotransmitter of the brain?s reward circuitry, which plays an important role in both sexual arousal and romantic feelings.
 While all mammals find sex rewarding, humans also register the individual mate as rewarding.
 When looking into the face of our loved one our reward circuit (VTA, striatum, nucleus accumbens) gets flooded with dopamine.

 In particular, love can cause:

-Lasting love is consistently linked to lower levels of stress.
-The positive feelings associated with oxytocin and dopamine production can help improve your mood, for one.
+Lasting love is consistently linked to lower stress levels.
+The positive feelings associated with oxytocin and dopamine production can help improve your mood.
 It is also said that single people may have higher levels of cortisol, the stress hormone, than people in committed relationships.
 When it comes to anxiety, a loving, stable relationship is superior to a new romance.
 Researchers at the State University of New York at Stony Brook used functional MRI (fMRI) scans to look at the brains of people in love.
 They compared passionate new couples with strongly connected long-term couples.
-Both groups showed activation in a part of the brain associated with intense love. ?It?s the dopamine-reward area, the same area that responds to cocaine or winning a lot of money,? says Arthur Aron, PhD, one of the study?s authors.
-But there were striking differences between the two groups in other parts of the brain.
-In long-term relationships, ?you also have activation in the areas associated with bonding … and less activation in the area that produces anxiety.?
+Both groups showed activation in a part of the brain associated with love, the dopamine-reward area.
+However, there were striking differences between the two groups in other parts of the brain.
+In long-term relationships, you have activation in the areas associated with bonding … and less activation in the area that produces anxiety.
 (Society for Neuroscience, 2008)

 For the latest news, follow 3D Organon on social media.